 As a specialist SEO agency you might assume that our team members are all very technical.
 And whilst this is mostly true, we know that effective SEO is so much more than just technical implementations and solid keyword strategies.
 We invest heavily in the wider skills beyond the technical know-how that complement each other to give the complete SEO service.
-Everything from clever link-building in the form of digital PR, to ingenious work with words in our content team, and through to our own in-house graphic designer.
+Everything from clever link-building to ingenious work with words in our content team, and through to our own in-house graphic designer.

 Our creative marketing director Harriet works closely with our strategists to ensure no campaign is left untouched when it comes to creativity and originality.
 It’s a skill I am incredibly proud to have in-house and never outsourced; briefs, deadlines and brand guidelines can be a faff, and sometimes stall creativity too much.

 To be in with a chance of our clients’ campaigns ranking for target keywords or boosting visibility, our content and digital PR specialists need creative assets that essentially make our campaigns unique, interesting and relatable for publications.
 Often this requires Harriet to be fluid, responsive and quick in turnarounds – take a look at just some of the work we’ve generated this year that has helped move the needle on SEO a little faster than just with written assets alone:

 *Note, no graphic designer will ever shout too much about their work, so I’m more than happy to blow the trumpet on these excellent results and give credit where it is due – thank you Harriet!